WhosMadeer/cli-pomodoro/README.md

 # cli-project

 This simple project is a pomodoro timer usable in the terminal CLI.
 The idea behind this is that you can set up a pomodoro timer with different focus and break timer options.

-This project was done within a couple of hours without the use of AI.
+## Features

+- Custom focus and break timer
+- arguments options
+- status with time and display
+- multi threading for timer

+## Libraries and Tools

+- string stream
+- main arguments
+- thread
+- atomic variables

+## Getting Started

 1. Set up the pomodoro sessions using the set command

 ```
 set -f <minutes> -b <minutes> -a <bool>
 ```
--f sets focus time
+- -f sets focus time
--b sets break time
+- -b sets break time
--a tells the timer to continue to the next cycle automatically
+- -a tells the timer to continue to the next cycle automatically

 2. Start the timer using the start command